S3-working-group/s3-practical-guide/src/co-creation-and-evolution/navigate-via-tension.md

 **All members** bring awareness to what might help or harm the organization, and aim to account for drivers in an effective way.

-A **tension** is a personal experience: a symptom of dissonance between an individual's perception and their expectations (or preferences).
+A **tension** is a personal experience: a symptom of dissonance between an individual's perception of a situation, and their expectations (or preferences).

-**Challenges and opportunities** for an organization are revealed as people become aware of tensions they experience in relation to them.
+**Challenges and opportunities** for an organization are revealed as people become aware of tension they experience in relation to them.

-To **discover drivers**, look behind tensions and describe what's happening and what's needed.
+To **discover drivers**, look behind tension and describe what's happening and what's needed.
 Sometimes our inquiry reveals misconceptions and the tension goes away.

 Awareness of **organizational drivers** can be passed to an appropriate domain to be addressed.